CPParticleSprite

 override def update(ctx: CPSceneObjectContext): Unit

 Called to update the internal state of this scene object.
 This callback is called each frame on every object in the scene and it is called before any render callback.
 Note that all scene object will receive this callback before first render callback.
+The order in which scene objects are called is undefined.

 Called to update the internal state of this scene object.
 This callback is called each frame on every object in the scene and it is called before any render callback.
 Note that all scene object will receive this callback before first render callback.
+The order in which scene objects are called is undefined.

 Attributes